Ryūjin

 This Japanese dragon, symbolizing the power of the ocean, had a large mouth.
 He is considered a good god and patron of Japan, since the Japanese population has for millennia lived off the bounty of the sea.
 Ryūjin is also credited with the challenge of a hurricane which sank the Mongolian flotilla sent by Kublai Khan.
 Ryūjin lived in Ryūgū-jō, his palace under the sea built out of red and white coral, from where he controlled the tides with magical tide jewels.
-Sea turtles, fish, jellyfish, snakes, other sea creatures are often seen as Ryūjin's servants.
+Sea turtles, fish, jellyfish, snakes, and other sea creatures are often seen as Ryūjin's servants.

 Mythology

 How the jellyfish lost its bones

 One legend involving Ryūjin is the story about how the jellyfish lost its bones.
 According to this story, Ryūjin wanted to eat monkey's liver (in some versions of the story, to heal an incurable rash), and sent the jellyfish to get him a monkey.
 The monkey managed to sneak away from the jellyfish by telling him that he had put his liver in a jar in the forest and offered to go and get it.
 As the jellyfish came back and told Ryūjin what had happened, Ryūjin became so angry that he beat the jellyfish until its bones were crushed.